-We in the school of Equine Studies are committed to preparing you for entry into a rewarding career working with the animals you love.
-Working with horses is a passion that we all share, and we invite you to come visit our facilities and talk with our faculty and staff.
+We, in the school of Equine Studies are committed to preparing you for entry into a rewarding career working with the animals you love.
+Working with horses is a passion that we all share, and we invite you to visit us.

 Examine our equine programs carefully, and consider your options.
 There are many ways to pursue your passion via a major or minor program of study, or as a member of our Equestrian Teams.
-In every case you'll find competent and caring faculty that will do their best to ensure the quality of your learning experience.
-We at The Woods are committed to your success; if our program is right for you, you'll know it!
+In every case, you'll find accessible and caring faculty that will ensure the quality of your learning experience.

 International Study - students who are interested in studying abroad may travel to Ireland, where they will be hosted by the National Specialized Equestrian Training Center in Dublin.
 From there, they will be placed in a work-study situation which fits their particular interest in show jumping, breeding, eventing, racing, or fox hunting.

 Equine Studies Admission Procedure

 Students who wish to complete the Equine Studies program must meet the requirements of a multi-level assessment system which provides the opportunity for faculty and staff to formally assess candidates‟ capabilities as prospective equine majors and to support the candidates in becoming competent, caring professionals.